-Barron Trump’s Mocker ‘SNL’ Writer Will Not Be Fired?
+Barron Trump’s Mocker: ‘SNL’ Writer Will Not Be Fired?

 Executive Producer Lorne Michaels told The Baltimore Sun after the issue, “We felt, upon reflection, that if it was in any way hurtful, it wasn’t worth it.
 She’s a kid, a kid who didn’t choose to be in public life.”

 Meanwhile, Barron Trump is currently living at Trump Towers with mother Melania away from the limelight.
 Do you think SNL writer Katie Rich should be fired for her remarks about Barron?
-Share your insights in the comments below.
+Share your insights in the comments section below.

 [Featured Image by Alex Wong/Getty Images]